camunda/camunda-docs-manual/content/reference/bpmn20/events/start-events.md

 <startEvent id="startEvent" camunda:asyncBefore="true" />
 ```

 This will ensure that the process engine creates a process instance when the process is instantiated, but the execution of the initial activities is not done synchronously.
-Instead, a job is created and asynchronously processed by the [job executor](ref:/guides/user-guide/#process-engine-the-job-executor).
-See the [Asynchronous Continuations](ref:/guides/user-guide/#process-engine-transactions-in-processes-asynchronous-continuations) section of the [User Guide](ref:/guides/user-guide/) for some background information.
+Instead, a job is created and asynchronously processed by the [job executor]({{< relref "user-guide/process-engine/the-job-executor.md" >}}.
+See the [Asynchronous Continuations]({{< relref "user-guide/process-engine/transactions-in-processes.md#asynchronous-continuations" >}}) section of the [User Guide]({{< relref "user-guide/index.md" >}} for some background information.

 ## camunda Extensions